jokelley/Pmex-GenomicConvergence/5_candidate_gene_identifcation.md

-# Analysis pipeline used to generate Figure S3
+# Analysis pipeline used to generate candidate gene set

 ## 1. Trim with TrimGalore